sfxcode/formkit-primevue/docs/guide/index.md

 **formkit-primevue** combines the [PrimeVue](https://www.primefaces.org/primevue) component framework with the validation power of [Formkit](https://formkit.com/) in your Vue/Nuxt application.

-The main motivation for this project is to use Formkit Validation by Schema with form elements provided by PrimeVue..
+The main motivation for this project is to use Formkit Validation by Schema with form elements provided by PrimeVue.

 ## Formkit Schema